Download the Marketing with Purpose playbook to get actionable tactics to start your inclusive advertising journey today

 — Robert Verbeek, Lead Digital Marketing Consultant, Dept

 In addition to doing amazing work for clients, Dept facilitates opportunities for employees to give back to their communities and the world.
 They do this through an internal initiative that empowers employees to make a difference with compassionate, community-driven activities, and inspire employees across all offices to get involved.
 Their ongoing commitment includes supporting local communities through volunteer efforts, donations, and pro-bono projects.
-“Employees are motivated to take an active leadership role in empowering themselves and each other to give back to causes and non-profit organizations they’re passionate about,” shares Robert.
+“Employees are motivated to take an active leadership role in empowering themselves and each other to give back to causes and non-profit organisations they’re passionate about,” shares Robert.
 Amongst other nonprofits, they’ve worked with Doctors without Borders and they’ve built an app for Justdiggit – enabling people to donate money for water irrigation and sustainable agriculture in Africa.
 Dept supports Coderdojo, providing monthly workshops for kids about coding and working with digital technology.
-Moreover, Dept works with JINC an organization that gives underprivileged kids a head start to the labor market.
+Moreover, Dept works with JINC an organisation that gives underprivileged kids a head start to the labor market.
 They can participate in a one-day internship for example, or Depsters help out with a skills training workshop or guide them in a day at the office.
 They even had a teenager be CEO for a day.

 Volunteer activities and initiatives are also integrated into the day-to-day life of Dept employees.
 One such initiative is Dept Cares Day where employees can step away from work to collaborate on a project, like a hackathon or other opportunities such as volunteering at a soup kitchen.
 In addition, they’ve created Meatless Mondays.
 While not a volunteer action, it’s part of their overarching goal to grow awareness about the impact everyone has on the climate.
 “Having one day a week where no meat is served in the cafeteria is about educating and inspiring employees to experiment with a plant-based diet,” Robert says.
 “We do this to reduce meat consumption, which has a big environmental impact.”
 Dept also had a meat-free week in June and its yearly Dept Festival with over 2,500 people attending is 100% meat-free as well.
 “It’s exciting to see people change their routines,” Robert shares.